 When buried, they are very difficult to spot, and most of the time, only a distinctive form can be seen in the sand where the ray is lying in hiding.
 Sometimes, only the nostrils are visible on the substrate.
 It is not uncommon for an unaware diver to poke at these nostrils out of curiosity (“what the hell are these strange little things in the sand?”), only to be confronted with a sudden and nasty surprise followed by deep regret.
 Apparently, the shocks delivered by these rays are quite painful and can be remembered for a lifetime.
 This serves a purpose, as the mechanism of defence relies on the memory of the predator; any predator that has ever tried to prey on these rays will avoid a repetition of this unpleasant experience.

-Technique: Filming a fleeing fish is usually never a good idea.
-However, knowing that any Torpedo Ray will prefer to hide under the substrate rather than fleeing it was a good opportunity to follow the ray for a few meters before it settled itself in the loose sandy bottom.
+Filming a fleeing fish is usually not a good idea as it delivers poor quality footage.
+However, knowing that any Torpedo Ray will prefer to hide under the substrate rather than flee, it was a good opportunity to follow the ray for a few meters before it settled itself in the loose sandy bottom.

 Anticipating the behaviour of marine species is a good practice for any underwater videographer.
 Predicting what a specific animal might do next is a huge advantage when making underwater videos.